-6. Install the replacement bezel (first see notes below), and reassemble and test the computer.
+7. Install the replacement bezel (first see notes in the Replacement Procedure), and reassemble and test the computer.

 Replacement Procedure

 Important: Before installing a replacement bezel, be sure to check the camera area, and peel off the dust cover film that comes with a new bezel.